Growing Plumeria in Hawaii: A Beginner's Guide to the Lei Flower

 Everything you need to know about growing plumeria in Hawaii, from choosing varieties and planting cuttings to soil, sun, water, fertilizer, common problems, making leis, and container gardening on your lanai.

-There is something about the scent of plumeria drifting through a warm Hawaiian evening that stops you right in your tracks.
-If you have ever visited the islands and wondered how to bring that intoxicating fragrance home to your own yard, you are not alone.
-Plumeria -- also called frangipani -- is the flower most people picture when they think of Hawaii, and for very good reason.
-These gorgeous blooms are the heart and soul of the traditional lei, and growing them yourself is one of the most rewarding things you can do as a Hawaii gardener.
+There's something about the smell of plumeria drifting through a warm Hawaiian evening that stops you cold.
+If you've ever visited the islands and wondered how to bring that scent home to your own yard, join the club.
+Plumeria (also called frangipani) is the flower most people picture when they think Hawaii, and for good reason.
+It's the heart and soul of the lei tradition, and growing it yourself is one of the most rewarding things you can do as a Hawaii gardener.

-I have been growing plumeria in my yard for years now, and I want to share everything I have learned so you can get started too.
-Whether you have acres of land or just a little lanai with room for a pot, there is a plumeria out there with your name on it.
+I've been growing plumeria in our yard for years and I want to share what I've learned.
+Acres of land or a tiny lanai with room for a pot, there is a plumeria with your name on it.

 Why Plumeria Is the Quintessential Hawaii Flower

-Walk through any neighborhood in Hawaii and you will see plumeria trees everywhere -- spilling over fences, lining driveways, dropping their creamy petals across sidewalks.
-These trees have been part of island culture for well over a century, brought to Hawaii from Central America and the Caribbean.
-They thrived immediately in our tropical climate, and it was not long before they became inseparable from the Hawaiian lei tradition.
+Walk through any neighborhood here and you'll see plumeria everywhere - spilling over fences, lining driveways, dropping creamy petals on the sidewalk.
+These trees have been part of island culture for well over a century, brought here from Central America and the Caribbean.
+They thrived immediately and quickly became inseparable from the lei tradition.

-What makes plumeria so special is the combination of breathtaking beauty and heavenly fragrance.
-Each flower is a small masterpiece of overlapping petals in shades of white, yellow, pink, red, and orange.
-And the smell?
-There is nothing else like it.
-Sweet, citrusy, slightly spicy -- every variety has its own unique perfume.
-It is no wonder that plumeria remains the most popular flower for making leis in Hawaii.
+What makes plumeria special is the combo of beauty and scent.
+Each flower is a small masterpiece of overlapping petals - white, yellow, pink, red, orange.
+And the smell is its own thing.
+Sweet, citrusy, slightly spicy, every variety has its own perfume.
+No wonder it's the most popular flower for leis here.

-Beyond their beauty, plumeria trees are remarkably low-maintenance once established.
-They are drought-tolerant, they rarely need pruning, and they reward you with hundreds of flowers throughout the warm months.
-For a busy mom juggling kids and a garden, that kind of plant is pure gold.
+Beyond the looks, plumeria are remarkably low-maintenance once established.
+Drought-tolerant.
+Rarely need pruning.
+They reward you with hundreds of flowers through the warm months.
+For a busy mom juggling kids and a yard, that kind of plant is gold.

 Popular Plumeria Varieties to Grow